 There are two talus caves at the monument.
-On the eastside of Pinnacles heading up the Moses Spring Trail, the Bear Gulch cave is home to a sensitive colony of Townsend's Big-Eared Bats.
+On the East side of Pinnacles heading up the Moses Spring Trail, the Bear Gulch cave is home to a sensitive colony of Townsend's Big-Eared Bats.
 The bats are listed as a species of special concern, and they use the cave as a maternal sanctuary in the summer and as a place to hibernate in the winter.
-The Balconies cave is located on the Old Pinn Trail, accessible from the eastside and westside of the monument.
-There is more parking available from the Chaparral Ranger Station on the westside of monument.
+The Balconies cave is located on the Old Pinn Trail, accessible from the East side and West side of the park.
+There is more parking available from the Chaparral trail head on the West side of the park.
 Please remember your flashlights for which ever cave you plan to explore.
 Click on Cave Information for open/closure status.

 What are the Pinnacles?
-The pinnacles are rocky spires that remain from an ancient volcanic field.
-Millions of years worth of volcanic activity, tectonic plate movement, and erosional forces have created the rugged landscape we see today.
+The Pinnacles are rocky spires that remain from an ancient volcanic field.
+Millions of years worth of volcanic activity, tectonic plate movement, and erosive forces have created the rugged landscape we see today.

 When is the peak of the wildflower season?